raharrison/lynks-server/README.md

 - Create and manage a number of different entry types:
   - links - bookmarks with dynamic extraction capabilities
-  - notes - markdown text
+  - notes - Markdown text
   - snippet - small code or text segments
+  - file - file uploads
 - Manage your entries within tags and collections with hierarchy support
 - Rich sorting, filtering and paging capabilities
 - Full-text search within notes and extracted webpage content (readable view)
 - Automatic extraction of link content (screenshots), thumbnail generation and text content extraction - keep the content forever even if the site becomes unavailable
 - Find and link to discussions about links on Reddit and Hacker News
-- Automated Youtube metadata retrieval and youtube-dl integration
+- Automated YouTube metadata retrieval and youtube-dl integration
 - Comment on your entries and add upload additional file attachments
 - Full history and audit on all entries - travel back in time to view or revert back to previous versions
 - Scheduled adhoc and recurring reminders with notifications through the webapp, Pushover or email
 - Scheduled digest emails to remind you of unread links in your collection
 - Easy single command Docker Compose based deployment

+## TODO:

+### Server

+- markdown @abcde --> keep same link in markdown (@abcde) and then transform in html for correct title

+### UI